notepad-plus-plus/notepad-plus-plus/BUILD.md

 ### Notes on using GCC targeting `i686`

-Building the 32-bit binary of Notepad++ currently works only on Windows because `%windir%\system32\SensApi.dll` is required for the build process to succeed — the tested `i686` version of GCC doesn't have a linking library for this system DLL, so it is generated during the build process.
+Building a 32-bit version of Notepad++ currently works only on Windows because `%windir%\system32\SensApi.dll` is required for the build process to succeed — the tested `i686` version of GCC doesn't have a linking library for this system DLL, so it is generated during the build process.